 Let’s explore this application

-This app works with just two compile-time variables which is DEFINEEXAMPLE_APP_NAMEandDEFINEEXAMPLE_APP_SUFFIX.
+This app works with just two compile-time variables which are DEFINEEXAMPLE_APP_NAMEandDEFINEEXAMPLE_APP_SUFFIX.
 I would recommend adding a prefix to every compile-time variable just to avoid conflicts with variables that Flutter uses.
-In this example I’m using DEFINEEXAMPLE_*.
+In this example, I’m using DEFINEEXAMPLE_*.

 You can notice that I used awesomeAppas a default value for DEFINEEXAMPLE_APP_NAME.
 We’re going to use this default value in all layers, including native.
 As for APP_SUFFIX — we will get an actual Application ID (packageName) in the FutureBuilder Widget from package_info plugin.
 And if DEFINEEXAMPLE_APP_SUFFIXisdefined, you will see the Application ID on your screen.